Rapcampo/42_libft/README.md

 # Function Breakdown

 For each function there will be a brief description with a link to a detailed wiki style overview of how the function works (work in progress...).
-This detailed description is done with the porpuse of a better understanding of how each of this function works as well as the structure of their syntax.
+This detailed description is done with the porpuse of a better understanding of how each of these function works as well as the structure of their syntax.

 ## Mandatory Functions